 What They Found

-They found that anterior mandibular osteomyelitis, though uncommon, is increasingly recognized due to factors like dental implants, trauma, and systemic conditions such as diabetes and immunosuppression.
+They found that anterior mandibular osteomyelitis, though uncommon, is increasingly recognised due to factors like dental implants, trauma, and systemic conditions such as diabetes and immunosuppression.
 Diagnosis relies on advanced imaging like cone-beam computed tomography and magnetic resonance imaging, while management typically involves prolonged antibiotic therapy combined with surgical debridement or resection.

 Canadian Relevance